SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Threats at Model Level

-Inference attacks aim to extract private or sensitive information from a model by analyzing its outputs.
-These attacks exploit the model’s responses to uncover hidden patterns or sensitive data that were used during training or are embedded within the model’s architecture.
-In multimodal models, which are often trained on large and diverse datasets, such leakage poses serious risks.
-From an information theory perspective, the model acts as a communication channel that transmits knowledge learned from the training data.
-Its outputs can be seen as signals containing both useful information and noise.
-The attacker seeks to maximize their understanding of the private or sensitive data based on the model's outputs.
-Specifically, the attacker aims to filter out the noise to reverse-engineer the input signal, \ie increasing the signal-to-noise ratio ($S/N$), allowing them to extract more meaningful insights about the private data.
+{Reverse-channel extraction attacks aim to recover private or sensitive information about a model’s training data or internal knowledge by systematically analyzing its outputs.
+By exploiting statistical regularities, confidence patterns, or response correlations, an adversary can infer information that was not intended to be disclosed, posing substantial privacy risks for multimodal foundation models trained on large-scale and heterogeneous datasets.
+From an information-theoretic perspective, this threat operates on a \emph{reverse communication channel} that is distinct from the forward utility channel used for task performance.
+While the forward channel is optimized to transmit task-relevant information from input to output, the reverse channel captures unintended information flow from outputs back to properties of the inputs or training data.
+In this setting, the attacker seeks to maximize the leakage Signal relative to the privacy noise in the reverse channel, effectively increasing the reverse-channel $S/N$ ratio. }

-\textbf{Prompt-based attacks.} One of the pioneering works in prompt-based data extraction in MFMs is by Carlini~\etal~\cite{USENIX2023Carlini}, who use a generate-and-filter \ie filtering out $N$ from generated $S$ pipeline to extract over a thousand training examples from state-of-the-art models, particularly diffusion models.
+\textbf{Prompt-based attacks.} One of the pioneering works in prompt-based data extraction in MFMs is by Carlini~\etal~\cite{USENIX2023Carlini}, which filters out $N$ from generated $S$ to extract over a thousand training examples from state-of-the-art models, particularly diffusion models.